Mohammedgh007/athkary_app/README.md

 # athkary_app
-This is personal project.
-Adding or modifying are not allowed.
+This is a personal project that I originally built when I was on high school, so adding or modifying are not allowed.